Royal Netherlands Institute for Sea Research

 Course location, accommodation, meals and course fee

 The course is held at NIOZ Royal Netherlands Institute for Sea Research on Texel.
-Participants will be staying at the Potvis Campus, ‘t Horntje, Texel, in 4- or 5-person dormitory rooms or other similar accommodation close-by.
-A contribution of 430 EUR is charged for lodging and meals.
-For reasons of sustainability there will be vegan and vegetarian meals only.
+Participants will be staying at the Potvis Campus, ‘t Horntje, Texel, in 4- or 5-person dormitory rooms or other group accommodation close-by, with therefore little privacy.
+During the course, the students themselves are responsible for the cleaning of their quarters.
+A contribution of 455 Euro is charged for lodging and meals.
+For reasons of sustainability, there will be vegan and vegetarian meals only.

 For inquiries about the scientific content of the course: